Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises when to use background mode for long files and references check_progress for monitoring.
-It implies single-file use vs batch but does not explicitly exclude alternatives or state when not to use it.
+The description provides clear guidance on when to use background mode for long files and when to use privacy_mode.
+It references check_progress for monitoring background jobs.
+However, it does not explicitly state when not to use this tool or compare to all siblings, but the context given is sufficient for typical use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.